-As a participant in the Pension Plan for Salaried Employees of Union Pacific Corporation and Affiliates, you have certain rights and protection under the Employee Retirement Income Security Act (ERISA) of 1974.
+As a participant in the Pension Plan for Salaried Employees of Union Pacific Corporation and Affiliates, you have certain rights and protection under the Employee Retirement Income Security Act (ERISA) of 1974, as amended.
 For example:

-- You may examine, without charge, at the Named Fiduciary Plan Administration's office and other specified locations (such as worksites and union halls), all Plan documents, including collective bargaining agreements and copies of all documents filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration, such as detailed annual reports and plan descriptions. - Obtain copies of all Plan documents and other Plan information upon written request to the Named Fiduciary Plan Administration.
+- You may examine, without charge, at the Named Fiduciary Plan Administration's office and other specified locations (such as worksites and union halls), all Plan documents, including collective bargaining agreements and copies of all documents filed by the Plan with the U.S. Department of Labor and available at the Public Disclosure Room of the Employee Benefits Security Administration, such as detailed annual reports (Form 5500 series) and plan descriptions. - Obtain copies of all Plan documents and other Plan information (including the latest annual report (Form 5500 series)) upon written request to the Named Fiduciary Plan Administration.
 The Administrator may charge a reasonable amount for the copies. - Obtain a statement that indicates if you have a right to receive a pension at normal retirement age (65) and, if so, what your benefits would be at normal retirement age if you were to stop working now.
 If you do not have a right to a pension, the statement will indicate how many more years you must work to earn that right.
 The statement must be requested in writing and will be provided free of charge.
-It is not required to be provided more than once each year. - Receive a summary of the Plan's annual financial report.
-The Named Fiduciary Plan Administration is required by law to furnish each participant with a copy of this summary annual report.
+It is not required to be provided more than once each year. - Receive an annual summary of the Plan's financial condition.
+The Named Fiduciary Plan Administration is required by law to furnish each participant with a copy of this annual funding notice.